Agricultural Issues Forum

 - A maximum of ten points will be deducted for exceeding the maximum amount of pages and/or for not including the cover page containing required information.

-- Agricultural Issue Portfolios (including documentation of public forums) must be submitted to Dr. Lauren Lewis Cline at lauren.l.cline@okstate.edu on or before Friday, April 19, 2024 at 5:00 p.m.
+to Dr. Lauren Lewis Cline at lauren.l.cline@okstate.edu on or before Friday, April 18, 2025 at 5:00 p.m.
 CT.
-Details regarding the creation of the Ag Issues Portfolio can be found on p.
-6, 7, & 8 of the Agricultural Issues CDE Handbook 2017-2021.
+Details regarding the creation

-as a PDF.
-Saving the document in this format will allow the portfolio to be opened
+- Advisors: To ensure portfolios can be opened and reviewed for scoring, save the document as a PDF.
+Saving the document in this format will allow the portfolio to be opened and reviewed on both PC’s and Mac Computers.

 Portfolio Guidelines